THE MEASURED DUTY OF CARE

 The scope of the duty

 A cautious approach was originally applied by the courts to the assessment of the scope of this duty of care, in recognition of the fact that the defendant has not caused or brought about the nuisance in the first place.
 The cause of action applies where there has been an omission to act.
-That there should be a liability for an omission to act, is not as clear-cut as cases where a defendant has itself brought about some damage.
+That there should be a liability for an omission to act, is not as clear-cut as the question whether a party should be liable where it has itself brought about some damage.
+In the latter case the defendant party is clearly at fault.

 A number of these cases have concerned local authorities and claims that they owed a landowner a measured duty of care.
 The courts have generally been sympathetic to local authorities in this context.